TotalPolitics.com

 After a bruising EU referendum campaign, and a summer out of the spotlight, former prime minister Sir John Major reflects on his long political career – and insists he has no appetite for making a comeback

-Alex Salmond: I hit the referendum button.
+Alex Salmond interview: I hit the referendum button.
 Why would Nicola Sturgeon be reluctant?

 The SNP’s elder statesman talks to Mark Leftly about Brexit, boundary changes and why he believes there will be a second independence referendum before 2020.